15 Best Cascais Restaurants

 10. El Clandestino

 The new kid on the block El Clandestino is a fresh concept that combines Peruvian flavors with Asian influences and integrates some local twists.
 Peruvian classics like ceviche and lombo make their way onto the menu.
 That’s no surprise as Peruvian chef Teófilo Quiñones worked in a Michelin restaurant in Lima.
-He decided to unite with family in Portugal and bring big, bold flavors to his sparkling new culinary home.
+He decided to unite with his family in Portugal and bring big, bold flavors to his sparkling new culinary home.
 The fusion-y menu includes osso buco and salmon bao, Vietnamese crepes, mushroom risotto, and dijon chicken, just to name a few of the soul-satisfying dishes.
 There are also some great drinks, not the least of which is the Peruvian pisco sour.

 The place has a fun and funky vibe, from the very cool backlit cityscape art piece to the long bar and outdoor seating.
 Music adds to the lively atmosphere with a DJ on Friday and Saturday nights until the wee hours.
 For something unique both on the plate and in the air, we love the positive vibes and creativity flowing at this smile-making spot.